bitforge/yago_api_clients/dart/doc/AuthApi.md

 Takes a Google ID token and returns an access and refresh token for this API.
-If token is valid and user does not already exist, a new Genie user will be created.
+If token is valid and user does not already exist, a new Yago user will be created.

 ### Example
 ```dart